offbyone/goose/documentation/docs/guides/share-goose-sessions.md

 A shared session in Goose is like a collaborative workspace where multiple people can work with the AI assistant together in real-time.
 Think of it similar to a shared Google Doc, but for AI assistance.

 ## Create a shared Agent
+When you create an Agent to be shared, you are creating a host Agent.
+When your host terminates, the shared Agents are disconnected and collaborators can no longer see activity in the host.
 <Tabs>
     <TabItem value="cli" label="Goose CLI" default>
         The Goose CLI can generate a "recipe" which encapsulates all of the components to be shared with another Goose user.
 To share an agent, first create a recipe file.